-Version 5 and Version 6 estimates of HDO/H2O show considerable sensitivity to the isotopic composition of water vapor with typically DOFS~2 in the tropics and DOFS~1 at high latitudes.
-This increased sensitivity allows the TES estimates to resolve lower tropospheric and midtropospheric variability of the HDO/H2O vapor ratio (see Worden et al., 2012) with the expense of increased uncertainty over tropical oceans.
+TES V008 estimates of HDO/H2O have been compared to V007.
+There is essentially a zeromean difference between the versions and the uncertainty calculation between versions are consistent.
+V008 HDO/H2O shows considerable sensitivity to the isotopic composition of water vapor with typically DOFS~2 in the tropics and DOFS~1 at high latitudes.
+This increased sensitivity allows the TES estimates to resolve lower tropospheric and mid-tropospheric variability of the HDO/H2O vapor ratio (see Worden et al. (2012)) with the expense of increased uncertainty over tropical oceans.